aktungmak/recommender_assignment/README.md

 In this iteration, the scoring based on the relative frequency of the events described in iteration 1 was used again, but the weighting based on timestamp was skipped this time.

 I chose the "warp" loss function since there are only positive interactions in the data and this loss function performs well under those conditions.
+Additionally, it focusus on optimising the results at the top of the recommendation list (Precision @ k) which is exactly the use case here, since we will only recommend the top 100 items.

 I left the hyperparameters at their defaults since I did not have enough knowledge to tune them meaningfully.
 Given more time, I would like to have used grid search in combination with cross-validation to identify which hyperparameters have a positive impact on the accuracy of the recommendations and also improve my own intuition.